zriyansh/signoz.io/blog/2022-03-08-opentelemetry-spring-boot.md

 ---
-title: 5 Steps to Integrate OpenTelemetry with Spring Boot Application
+title: Monitoring your Spring Boot Application using OpenTelemetry
 slug: opentelemetry-spring-boot
-date: 2023-11-07
+date: 2024-01-24
 tags: [OpenTelemetry Instrumentation, Java]
 authors: ankit_anand
-description: End-to-end performance monitoring of Spring Boot application with OpenTelemetry.
-Set up distributed tracing, collect JVM metrics and logs from Spring Boot applications and visualize the collected data with open source APM - SigNoz.
+description: Using OpenTelemetry libraries, you can instrument your Java applications for end-to-end tracing.
+You can then send the traces to an OpenTelemetry-native APM like SigNoz for monitoring visualization...
-image: /img/blog/2022/03/opentelemetry_spring_boot.jpeg
+image: /img/blog/2024/01/opentelemetry-spring-boot-cover-min.jpg
+hide_table_of_contents: false
+toc_min_heading_level: 2
+toc_max_heading_level: 2
 keywords:
   - OpenTelemetry
   - opentelemetry spring boot